 Journey with us to Blue Springs State Park, winter home to one of Florida’s largest populations of Manatee.
-On most days we witness hundreds relaxing in the spring alone.
+On most cooler winter days we witness hundreds of manatees relaxing in the springs.
 We will observe from a distance as our Florida Master Naturalist introduces us all to the flora and fauna that make up this wild area.

-This area of river is packed with manatee, otter, and sun worshipping gators.
-Overhead bald eagle, osprey, and red shoulder hawks scan the water and marshes for their next meal.
-On the river bank people will spot large wading birds, coots, morehens, and the occasional wild hog.
+After a while, we will return to the main river in search of manatee, otter, and sun-worshiping gators.
+Overhead, bald eagle, osprey, and red shoulder hawks scan the water and marshes for their next meal.
+On the river bank people will spot large wading birds, coots, more hens, and the occasional wild hog.

 If we have a bit of extra time we will make our way far off the mainstream to the amazing snake creek and dead river.